Masque: Development

 The masque tradition developed from the elaborate pageants and courtly shows of ducal Burgundy in the late Middle Ages.
-Masques were typically a complimentary offering to the prince among his guests and might combine pastoral settings, mythological fable, and the dramatic elements of ethical debate.
+Masques were typically a complimentary offering to the prince among his guests and might combine pastoral settings, mythological fables, and the dramatic elements of ethical debate.
 There would invariably be some political and social application of the allegory.
-Such pageants often celebrated a birth, marriage, change of ruler or a Royal Entry and invariably ended with a tableau of bliss and concord.
+Such pageants often celebrated a birth, marriage, change of ruler or a royal entry and invariably ended with a tableau of bliss and concord.

 Masque imagery tended to be drawn from Classical rather than Christian sources, and the artifice was part of the Grand dance.
 Masque thus lent itself to Mannerist treatment in the hands of master designers like Giulio Romano or Inigo Jones.

 The New Historians, in works like the essays of Bevington and Holbrook's The Politics of the Stuart Court Masque (1998), have pointed out the political subtext of masques.
 At times, the political subtext was not far to seek: The Triumph of Peace, put on with a large amount of parliament-raised money by Charles I, caused great offence to the Puritans.
 Catherine de' Medici's court festivals, often even more overtly political, were among the most spectacular entertainments of her day, although the "intermezzi" of the Medici court in Florence could rival them.